-I feel like we need to talk about this topic at least every 6 months….and what a better time than right before Mother’s Day!
+I feel like we need to talk about this topic at least every 6 months….it is a subject that so many Moms are afraid to talk about!
 So, I am posting this again so we all will be reminded that taking care of ourselves is a must in order to be good Moms.
 Sometimes we don’t feel wonderful and full of bliss after our baby is born.
 Those first few weeks and months are difficult!
 The lack of sleep alone can play havoc with a new Mom’s emotions.
 New Moms…take care of yourselves, and if you don’t feel like yourself or others tell you that you are not like yourself, ask for the help you need.

 You have waited 9 long months for this.
 You survived the back aches, the weight gain, the heart burn, and the cravings.
 You went to prenatal classes, read books, watched the “Baby Channel” on cable for hours and the nursery is perfect.
 Everyone is thrilled…everyone is happy…everyone but you.
 You feel alone, guilty, not yourself.
 You try to “pull yourself out of this funk”; but you just can’t shake the feelings.
 Why?

 Today I want to talk about just those often unspoken feelings of postpartum depression.
 Nearly 80 percent of new moms have the “baby blues”.
 Hormone changes after birth can cause many to have some mood swings, tears, feelings of being overwhelmed in the first couple of weeks after delivery.
 Overall, a mom who has the “blues” still describes herself as generally happy.
 Postpartum depression is different.